jemwords

 a deck of cards

-for shooting the shit in San Antonio
+props for shooting the shit

 Pisa Seoul DC